 Along with the confirmation that your claim has been received, you will receive instructions on the Initial Skills Review.
 This examination is mandatory.
 There is no pass or fail, and the answers given do not affect your claim or eligibility.
-The Initial Skills Review is used by the One-Stop Career Center to help in your job search efforts.
+CareerSource Florida uses the Initial Skills Review to help in your job search efforts.

 Additional Florida Unemployment Benefits